kykrueger/openbis/src/vagrant/obis/README.md

    - wait until `/home/openbis/bin/post-install/0-create-initial-users.sh` appears.
 This script does not automatically run for some reason.
 Terminate it by pressing CTRL-C
    - run `sudo -u openbis /home/openbis/bin/post-install/0-create-initial-users.sh` manually
    - enter a password for the **admin** and the **etlserver** user when asked
-6. For unknown reasons is seems to be necessary to set the etlserver password like this (otherwise AS and DSS will not be connected): `/home/openbis/servers/openBIS-server/jetty/bin/passwd.sh -P change etlserver`
+6. For unknown reasons is seems to be necessary to set the etlserver password like this (otherwise AS and DSS will not be connected): `sudo -u openbis /home/openbis/servers/openBIS-server/jetty/bin/passwd.sh -P change etlserver`
 7. Edit the file `/home/openbis/servers/datastore_server/etc/service.properties`
    - look for the `etlserver` user and enter its password
    - set the hostname to localhost
-8. To use obis, switch to the obis user with `sudo su obis` and `cd ~obis`
+8. To use obis, switch to the obis user with `sudo su obis` and `cd ~obis`.
+Configure the openbis_url: `obis config -g openbis_url https://obisserver:8443`.
 9. `exit` -- log off the virtual machine

 When openBIS is running it can be accessed on the host machine from `https://localhost:8443/openbis`.